“Fear less, hope more; Whine less, breathe more; Talk less, say more; Hate less, love more; And all good things are

 The Wisdom of Silence: Learning to Talk Less and Say More

-Silence is a precious gift.
-In that space between our words, it’s where we find ourselves.
-When the mind is quiet, when there are no thoughts and no words to be said, we can hear our own heart talking to us.
-We can hear our own soul and our own intuition.
+When the mind is quiet, when there are no thoughts and no words to be said, that’s when we can hear our own heart talking to us.
+That’s when we can reconnect with our own freedom and divinity.

 Herman Melville has a really beautiful quote that explains exactly what I mean:

 When we allow ourselves to be quiet, to breathe in and breathe out, without the need to force ourselves into saying another word or think another thought, that’s when we can hear our inner voice, our heart, and intuition.
-That’s when we can experience our own Divinity, our own beauty, and perfection.
+That’s when we can experience our own Divinity, Beauty, and Perfection.

 I have learned more from being quiet and from embracing silence than I have learned from thinking and from talking.
 Silence is my greatest teacher, whispering things in my ear and helping me know things that I won’t be able to discover from anywhere else.

 “Silence is the sleep that nourishes wisdom.” ~ Francis Bacon

 I honestly believe that the reason why so many of us are under so much stress is that we haven’t yet learned how to quiet our minds and embrace silence.
 We haven’t yet learned to appreciate and see the value and the wisdom that comes from being quiet.

 Who says that you have to be thinking and you have to be talking all the time?
 Who says that it’s not okay to have moments when you just don’t have anything to say?
 Who says that you should be talking nonstop even when you don’t have anything valuable to say?